briansimiyuj/doctor-appointment-app/README.md

     b.
 Create about image and mount it on About page
     c.
 Create about text and mount it on About page
 <!-- Both about image and about text have the same parent div -->
+    d.
+Create WhyChooseUs section and mount it on About page